How to Apply

 Clinica Basted – Sexual Health Education and Intervention

 While in Quito, pairs of students live with Ecuadorian families near Simon Bolivar Spanish Immersion School.
 Though the cohort model is important in providing peer support, over the course of the program’s 6-week run, students’ homestay placements are essential to cross-cultural exchange and immersion in order to build relationships and gain a deeper understanding of Ecuadorian culture and way of life.
 Living with families gives students the opportunity to forge strong bonds with Ecuadorian parents and siblings as well as to develop language skills in Spanish.

 Intentional and structured reflection in Ecuador is a vital part of investing fully in the global experiential-learning process.
 To this end, OACS follows the David Kolb Learning Cycle, which includes four processes that must take place for learning to occur:

 - Active experimentation (acting)

 As part of the Ecuador Global Service Program, we ask that students actively reflect as they pass through each stage in this cycle.
 Active reflection includes participation not only in the group sessions and one on one sessions, but also daily through personal introspection.
 We encourage students to share openly with their cohort, site leader, and reflection partner and to record their reflections in their OACS journal daily.
 Checking in frequently with thoughts and feelings adds dimension and depth to the students’ experiences and ultimately results in more personal growth and transformation through critical thinking.

 At the beginning of the 6-week program, students participate in an orientation to life in Quito with a particular focus on etiquette and protocol at their homestays.

-In addition, students will participate in group Spanish courses taught by specialists at Simon Bolivar Spanish School.
+In addition, students will participate in group Spanish courses taught by professors at Simon Bolivar Spanish School.